 Place on charcoal or gas grill.
 Use indirect heat only or very low flame.
 Otherwise the vegetables will be cooked too fast and start to burn.
 Low and slow.
 Turn often.
 Hear that sizzle?
 Be careful of the very hot metal skewers.
 Don't touch with bare hands.

 If unsure, check the internal temperature of one of the beef cubes.
-For medium rare it should reach at least 55 degrees Celcius or 130 degrees Fahrenheit.
+For medium rare it should reach at least 55 degrees Celsius or 130 degrees Fahrenheit.

 Take off the heat and let it rest for a couple of seconds.
 Take a look at that!